 Make funeral arrangements

-This is one the hardest parts and where the support will be really helpful to you.
+This is one of the hardest parts and where the support will be really helpful to you.
 There are many things to consider when arranging the funeral, whether you’re on a limited budget or have plentiful funds available.
+If the person who’s died had life insurance then the financial payout from this may help.
 Choosing the funeral director, deciding on floral arrangements, choosing a coffin, picking songs, hymns, and poems for the order of service.
 And then of course deciding if you’re going to hold a wake afterwards – though I prefer the term “celebration of life”.

 I’m sure we can all understand – or know first hand – that the death of someone we love is one of the hardest things we’ll ever have to go through in our lifetimes.
 Hopefully with the advice above and the tools from Sunlife, it will make this hard time in your life just that little bit easier to deal with.